-CO_2 and N_2O emissions are estimated from organic soils managed for peat extraction.
-This area was 78 341 ha in 1960-ties and 1 200 ha at the end of 1990-ties.
-Area of organic soils managed for peat extraction between years 1960-1999 was calculated using interpolation, and due to the data relevant data gaps, for years 2000-2008 value from year 1999 was taken.
+$CO_2$ and $N_2O$ emissions are estimated from organic soils managed for peat extraction.
 Since 1999 national statistics contain data on area of organic soils managed for peat extraction It need to be highlighted that data from national statistics are consistent with the previously estimated values of organic soils managed for peat extraction.
+For the period 1988-1998 the latest available data was applied.

-Table 6.25 Open drained area used for peat excavation in Poland (1/3)
+Table 6.25.
+Open drained area used for peat excavation in Poland